casenblurg/NCPA_Rovers_ROS2/LT2/uXRCE-DDS.md

 [1750434067.820371] info     | Root.cpp           | set_verbose_level        | logger setup           | verbose_level: 4
 ```

-Check you baud rate, and which Telemetry port was selected if this happens.
+Check you baud rate (both the PixHawk and command), and which Telemetry port was selected if this happens.